ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

   -n, --subnets strings                           Comma separated list of subnet identifiers or names and optional IP address to associate with the instance.
   -s, --sys-type string                           Name of System Type ('s922', 's1022', 'e980', 'e1080').
 Default is "s922". (default "s922")
   -u, --user-data string                          The user data passed into the instance.
 Strings and file names are supported.
 File names must be prepended with "@".
+      --user-tags strings                         Comma separated list of user tags to be attached to the instance.
       --virtual-cores int                         The number of virtual cores assigned.
   -v, --volumes strings                           Comma separated list of volume identifiers or names to associate with the instance.
 ```